tyano/strict/docs/index.md

 ;; => [nil {:name "Blood of Elves" :year 1994}]
 ```

-With similar syntax you can validate neested data structures, specifying in the key part the proper path to the neested data structure:
+With similar syntax you can validate nested data structures, specifying in the key part the proper path to the nested data structure:

 ```clojure
 (def +scheme+